Half-Life 2: Episode Two: Plot

-The Combine, a multidimensional empire which has enslaved Earth, has used the destruction of their Citadel to open a massive portal.
-This will allow them to summon reinforcements and destroy the Resistance.
-In the mountains outside City 17, Resistance fighters Gordon Freeman and Alyx Vance escape the wreckage of the train they used to escape the city.
-At an old transmission station, they establish communication with resistance scientists Dr. Kleiner and Eli Vance at the White Forest base.
-They learn that the Resistance may be able to close the portal using a copy of a Combine transmission Alyx is carrying.

-At an abandoned mine, Alyx is critically wounded by a Combine Hunter.
-A vortigaunt leads them to an underground Resistance shelter.
-Gordon recovers larval extract from a nearby antlion colony, necessary for the vortigaunts to heal Alyx.
-While the vortigaunts are preoccupied healing her, the mysterious G-Man contacts Gordon and hints at Alyx's importance to his plans; he revealed that he saved her life at the Black Mesa Research Facility despite objections from an unspecified third party.
-He instructs the unconscious Alyx to tell her father to "prepare for unforeseen consequences".
+The Combine have opened an interdimensional portal in place of the destroyed Citadel, to summon reinforcements and defeat the Resistance.
+Outside City 17, Gordon Freeman and Alyx Vance (Merle Dandridge) escape the wreckage of a train they used to flee the city.
+The two proceed to a transmission station, where they make contact with Dr. Isaac Kleiner (Harry S. Robins) and Dr. Eli Vance (Robert Guillaume), who have arrived at the White Forest rocket facility.
+Kleiner and Eli learn that a copied Combine transmission Alyx is carrying may be able to close the portal.
+The pair reach an abandoned mine, where Alyx is critically wounded by a Combine Hunter.
+A vortigaunt (Tony Todd) leads the two to an underground outpost, where Gordon is instructed to help gather larvae from a nearby antlion colony to heal Alyx.
+After the larvae are gathered, vortigaunts begin to heal Alyx.
+With their abilities diverted, the G-Man (Michael Shapiro) can now connect to Gordon.
+He reveals that he rescued Alyx from the Black Mesa Incident despite objections from an unspecified third party, and it is imperative she reaches White Forest.
+The G-Man instructs an unconscious Alyx to tell Eli to "prepare for unforeseen consequences".

-After Alyx recovers, she and Gordon proceed in an old Resistance vehicle, battling Combine troops and surviving an encounter with a Combine Advisor, a high-ranking Combine alien with powerful psychic abilities.
-At White Forest, they are reunited with Dr. Kleiner, Eli, and Alyx's pet robot Dog.
-Gordon is introduced to the egotistical Dr. Arne Magnusson.
-The scientists are preparing a rocket which they plan to use with the Combine portal code and the satellite array launched by Gordon at Black Mesa to close the Combine portal.

-After Gordon fends off a Combine attack on the base, Alyx gives Dr. Kleiner the message from Judith Mossman recovered at the Citadel.
-It contains footage and the coordinates of the Borealis, an Aperture Science research vessel built within an icebreaker similar to the USCGC Healy, Kleiner explains, vanished along with part of the surrounding drydock.
-Kleiner insists that it should be used to aid the Resistance effort, while Eli counters that it is impossible to control and must be destroyed.
-They agree that Alyx and Gordon will travel to the Borealis and attempt to find Mossman.
+After Alyx recovers, they reunite with Eli, Kleiner and Dog at White Forest and are introduced to Dr. Arne Magnusson (John Aylward).
+The scientists are preparing a rocket which they plan to use with the code to reverse the portal.
+After Gordon subdues a Combine attack on the facility, Alyx gives Kleiner a message recorded by Judith Mossman (Michelle Forbes), which contains the location of the Borealis, a vanished Aperture Science research vessel.
+Kleiner believes the vessel contains technology capable of combating the Combine, but Eli argues the vessel should be destroyed.
+Both agree that Alyx and Gordon should travel to the ship and locate Mossman.
 Alyx unconsciously delivers the G-Man's message to her father, troubling him.
-Alone with Gordon, Eli reveals that it was the G-Man who provided the test sample that caused the Black Mesa incident, and that he whispered the same warning to him as Gordon entered the test chamber.
+Gordon learns from Eli that the G-Man provided the test sample which caused the Black Mesa Incident, warning Eli with the same message as Gordon entered the test chamber.
 He promises to explain more after the portal is closed.